-Skating sessions begin at the top of each hour and are sold in two 45 minute sessions, $9 for adults and $8 for children under 12, adults 50 and older, and students with a valid student ID.
+Skating sessions begin at the top of each hour and are sold in two 45 minute sessions.
+Skating fees for two 45-minute sessions (beginning on the hour):

 If you happen to miss the beginning of the session, whittle the time away by checking out the surrounding art or grabbing a hot chocolate at the Pavilion Café.

 The skate rental fee is $4; lockers are available for $0.50 ($5 deposit required).

 Dates and Hours for the Ice Rink at the National Gallery of Art Sculpture Garden

 Friday, November 19, 2021–March 6, 2022 (weather permitting)

 Sunday–Thursday, 11:00 a.m.–9:00 p.m.

 Location of National Gallery of Art Sculpture Garden

 Constitution Ave NW & 7th Street, Washington, DC 20408